vuestorefront/storefront-action/README.md

 ### Requirements

-  - **Environment Variables** - multiline string that contains all the needed environment variables you need to run your application.
+  - **Environment Variables** - A multiline string that contains all the necessary environment variables needed to run your application.

-  Example below is a sample for SAP
+  An example is provided below for SAP:
   ```
   API_BASE_URL=/api/
   API_SSR_BASE_URL=http://additional-app-middleware:8181